The Mythic Theory

 To that, I simply say...what about them?
 For the reasons we already looked at, the comparisons are just a distraction to what is actually being claimed for Christianity - that Jesus was a real man, who died and rose again.
-Stating that there are dying and rising gods in other religions don't say anything about the historical evidence that we've been discussing.
+Stating that there are dying and rising gods in other religions says nothing about the historical evidence we're examining.

 "One cannot imagine how such a series of legends could arise in an historical age, obtain universal respect, and supplant the historical recollection of the true character [Jesus]....if eyewitnesses were still at hand who could be questioned respecting the truth of the recorded marvels.
 Hence, legendary fiction, as it likes not the clear present time but prefers the mysterious gloom of gray antiquity, is wont to seek a remoteness of age, along with that of space, and to remove its boldest and most rare and wonderful creations into a very remote and unknown land".

 - Julius Müller, 19th-century Polish professor, and theologian.
 Studied law and theology at Göttingen University.